zw231212/aw2sql/README.md

             $dbpass  = 'secret'
             $dbhost  = 'localhost'

-        last: you could config these param in file:conf/aw2sql.conf;
+        also: you could config these param in file:conf/aw2sql.conf;

     3rd: # chown root:root aw2sql.pl

     4th: # chmod 711 aw2sql.pl

-    5th: Create the database into MySQL.
+    5th: Create the database into MySQL.（not necessary）

         The default database is "mysite"_log.
         What this means?
 If your site is www.mysite.com, and you have an awstats' config file named: "awstats.mysite.conf", you will generate a temp file with the name: "awstats022005.mysite.txt".
         The numbers are month and year (022005 == february 2005).
         You must create this database before running the script.
 In this version, the script doesn't create the database.
-      (Note: improved，create database is no longer needed!)
+        (Note: this was improved，create database is no longer needed!)

     6th: Run the script